+Half Term-Formative Assessment

+Term- Summative Assessment

-Half Term-Formative Assessment; Summative Assessment in February and June.
-Drama performance exam in the summer term.
+Drama performance: Exam in the Summer term.

-Practice: Students are expected to practice the skills learned in Drama 5 minutes a day or 30 minutes a week.
+Practice: students are expected to practice the skills learned in Drama 5 minutes a day or 30 minutes a week.
 Practice is critical to developing their Vocal and Physical ability.
-Students will analyse their recordings of their practical work.
 Students are also actively encouraged to take part in the annual school production and the weekly Drama club.

-Textbooks, materials and trips
+Textbooks, materials & visits